SwetankShandilya/Art-Museum-Database/README.md

 # Art-Museum-Database
-Managing an art museum involves organizing, cataloging, and preserving vast collections of artworks, as well as managing exhibitions, artists, and other related information.
-This SQL project provides a database schema and scripts to facilitate the management of an art museum's operations.Defines the structure of the museum database, including tables for artworks, artists, purchases, and more.
-SQL scripts for creating tables, inserting sample data, and performing database operations.
+This SQL project provides a comprehensive database schema and scripts to facilitate the efficient management of an art museum's operations.
+It includes tables and operations for organizing, cataloging, and preserving vast collections of artworks, as well as managing exhibitions, artists, purchases, and other related information.

+# Features:-

+• Database Schema Definition: Defines the structure of the museum database, including tables for artworks, artists, exhibitions, purchases, and more.

+• SQL Scripts: Includes scripts for creating tables, inserting sample data, and performing various database operations.

+• Efficient Data Management: Supports efficient querying and data manipulation using advanced SQL techniques.